Your credit score is determined by the following factors:

 - Credit Mix (10%)

-Installment Loans and Your Credit Score
+Installment Loans and Your Credit

 Aside from directly improving your credit mix, installment loans also play an important role in your credit utilization.
-Installment loan utilization is calculated separately from revolving loan utilization, and maintaining a low-balance installment loan will have a positive impact on your credit utilization over time.
+Installment loan utilization is calculated separately from revolving credit utilization, and maintaining a low-balance installment loan will have a positive impact on your credit utilization over time.

 Like revolving lines of credit, installment loans will also impact your payment history and length of credit history.
 However, there are no particular advantages provided by installment loans within these credit scoring factors.

-Who Should Obtain an Installment Loan?
+Who Should Obtain a Credit-Builder Loan?

 If you have an open installment loan and a record of timely payments, there is little reason to establish another loan.
 You have already captured the credit benefits described above and the remainder of this article will not apply.

-If you have a closed installment loan still showing on your credit report (closed accounts with a positive payment history remain on your credit report for 10 years), you can expect a new installment loan to improve your credit, although the impact will be less than someone with no installment loan history.
+If you have a closed installment loan still showing on your credit report (closed accounts with a positive payment history remain on your credit report for 10 years), you can expect a new credit-builder loan to improve your credit, although the impact will be less than someone with no installment loan history.

-How to Build Credit Using an Installment Loan
+How to Obtain a Credit-Builder Installment Loan

 Option #1) Find a loan that you need